 Detailed Expert Review

-Avira is meant to be a super lightweight and reliable antivirus.
-So I wanted to know if its premium protection was actually worth the money (even given its latest discount) and if it would be powerful enough to fully protect all of my devices and data from all kinds of internet threats.
+Avira is known to be a super lightweight and reliable antivirus.
+So I wanted to see if its premium protection was actually worth the money (even given its latest discount) and if it would be powerful enough to fully protect all of my devices and data from all kinds of internet threats.

 I tested Avira Prime — the most advanced Avira package — which includes a huge range of features, including privacy tools and device optimization features like a game booster, advanced browser extensions, and a startup optimizer.
 I was especially curious about these features — I’ve tested a lot of different antiviruses and internet security products, and most brands offer a huge range of features which are difficult to use and perform really poorly.
 But Avira’s did not disappoint — they were all easy to use and provided lots of added value to the overall security of the product.

-I wanted to see if Avira’s malware scanning capabilities and all of its additional features would actually protect my computer, instead of being just a waste of time and money.
+I also wanted to see if Avira’s malware scanning capabilities would actually protect my computer, instead of being just a waste of time and money.
 Overall, Avira’s anti-malware engine performed extremely well, blocking and removing 100% of my test malware, including all viruses, spyware, and ransomware.

 Avira is a very lightweight antivirus that offers a comprehensive selection of easy-to-use tools for all major devices, including PCs, Macs, Androids, and iOS devices.

 Avira has all of the essential security tools that I expect to see from an antivirus in 2021, including real-time scanning, ransomware attack prevention, and web protection.

 I started testing Avira by running a “Smart scan”, which quickly scanned my home office PC for viruses, security issues, privacy settings, junk files, and more.